hasanmutlu/articles-rabbitmq-integrationflow/README.md

-# Using Spring Boot Integration Flow to group RabbitMq messages
+# Using Spring Boot Integration Flow to group RabbitMQ messages
 This repository contains an example of how rabbitmq messages grouped and processed with springboot integration flow.